iHildy/html-tailwind-template/README.md

-# static-tailwind-starter
+# html-tailwind-starter
-A template for tailwindcss on a static site <br>
+A template for tailwindcss on a static html site <br>
 The Formula to making a great site with tailwind

 [Tailwind Docs](https://tailwindcss.com/)